 There are two main truffle varieties: black and white.
 Black truffles are more common because they’re easier to forage.
 White truffles, on the other hand, are the priciest of truffles because they’re so incredibly rare.
 They don’t keep as long as black truffles, so they’re not often used commercially.
 It’s just not worth the hassle.

-To grow truffles, one must purchase a tree sapling that’s been injected or inoculated with truffle spores.
+In order to learn how to grow truffles, one must first purchase a tree sapling that’s been injected or inoculated with truffle spores.
 A variety of tree species are suitable for truffle cultivation including but not limited to birch, pine, and poplar trees.
 Certain trees will sustain a truffle crop for longer while others will produce them a bit quicker.

 Growing Conditions For Truffles